allan-cedric/DC-Motor-Arduino/README.md

 ## DC-Motor Library (C/C++)
-* Simple library to control a DC Motor on Arduino platform
+* Library to control a DC Motor on Arduino platform with a motor driver like TB6612FNG

 ## How to use ?
 * Include the library and call the constructor `DC_Motor`: